-In order to choose the correct answer (1) SME would need representational information about the two domains -- e.g., the greater-than relations along the dimension of closeness to sun for the planets and for the dimension of precedence in alphabet for the letters.
+In order to choose the correct answer (1), SME would need representational information about the two domains, e.g. the greater-than relations along the dimension of closeness to sun for the planets and the dimension of precedence in alphabet for the letters.
 It could then choose the best relational match, placing the two unlike dimensions in correspondence.
 But no amount of prior knowledge about the two domains taken separately would equip Copycat to solve this analogy.
-It would have to have advance knowledge of the cross-dimensional links: e.g., that closer to sun could slip into preceding in alphabet.
-SME's ability to place nonidentical functions in correspondence allows it to capture our human ability to see deep analogies between well-understood domains even when they are juxtaposed for the first time.
+It would have to have advance knowledge of the cross-dimensional links, e.g. that closer to sun could slip into preceding in alphabet.
+The ability of SME to place non-identical functions in correspondence allows it to capture human ability to see deep analogies between well-understood domains even when they are juxtaposed for the first time.

 Despite the above arguments, we agree that there may be times when identicality should be relaxed.
-This consideration has led to our tiered identicality constraint, which allows non-identical predicates to match (a) if doing so would lead to a substantially better or more useful match, and (b) if there is some principled reason to justify placing those particular predicates in correspondence.
-One method for justifying non-identical predicate matches is Falkenhainer's minimal ascension technique, which was used in Phineas (1987, 1988, 1990).
+This consideration has led to our tiered identicality constraint, which allows non-identical predicates to match (1) if doing so would lead to substantially better or more useful matches, and (2) if there is some principled reason to justify placing those particular predicates in correspondence.
+One method for justifying non-identical predicate matches is Falkenhainer's minimal ascension technique, which was used in PHINEAS (Falkenhainer 1987, 1988, 1990a).
 Minimal ascension allows statements involving non-identical predicates to match if the predicates share a close common ancestor in a taxonomic hierarchy, when doing so would lead to a better match, especially one that could provide relevant inferences.
 This is a robust solution for two reasons.
 First, the need for matching non-identical predicates is determined by the program itself, rather than a priori.
 Second, taxonomic hierarchies have multiple uses, so that there are sources of external constraint on building them.

-However, our preferred technique for achieving flexibility while preserving the identicality constraint is to re-represent the nonmatching predicates into subpredicates, permitting a partial match.
-Copycat is doing a simple, domain-specific form of rerepresentation when alternate descriptions for the same letter-string are computed.
-However, the idea of rerepresentation goes far beyond this.
-If identicality is the dominant constraint in matching, then analogizers who have regularized their internal representations (in part through prior rerepresentation processes) will be able to use analogy better than those who have not.
+However, our preferred technique for achieving flexibility while preserving the identicality constraint is to re-represent the non-matching predicates into subpredicates, permitting a partial match.
+Copycat is doing a simple, domain-specific form of re-representation when alternate descriptions for the same letter-string are computed.
+However, the idea of re-representation goes far beyond this.
+If identicality is the dominant constraint in matching, then analogizers who have regularized their internal representations (in part through prior re-representation processes) will be able to use analogy better than those who have not.
 There is some psychological evidence for this gentrification of knowledge.
-Kotovsky and Gentner (in press) found that 4-year-olds were initially at chance in choosing cross-dimensional perceptual matches (e.g., in deciding whether black-greyblack should be matched with big-little-big or with a foil such as big-big-little).
+Kotovsky and Gentner (1990) found that fouryear-olds initially only choose cross-dimensional perceptual matches by chance (e.g. in deciding whether black-grey-black should be matched with big-little-big or with a foil such as big-big-little).
 But children could come to perceive these matches if they were given intensive within-domain experience or, interestingly, if they were taught words for higher-order perceptual patterns such as symmetry.
-We speculate that initially children may represent their experience using idiosyncratic internal descriptions (Gentner and Rattermann, 1991).
+We speculate that initially children may represent their experience using idiosyncratic internal descriptions (Gentner and Rattermann 1991).
 With acculturation and language-learning, children come to represent domains in terms of a canonical set of dimensions.
-This facilitates cross-domain comparisons, which invite further rerepresentation, further acting to canonicalize the child's knowledge base.
+This facilitates cross-domain comparisons, which invite further re-representation, further acting to canonicalize the child's knowledge base.
 Subsequent cross-domain comparisons will then be easier.
-Gentner, Rattermann, Markman & Kotovsky (1995) discuss some mechanisms of re-representation that may be used by children.
-Basically, rerepresentation allows relational identicality to arise as out of an analogical alignment, rather than acting as a strict constraint on the input descriptions.
+Gentner et al. (1995) discuss some mechanisms of re-representation that may be used by children.
+Basically, re-representation allows relational identicality to arise out of an analogical alignment, rather than acting as a strict constraint on the input descriptions.